Most emotional stress isn't caused by what's happening.

 Naming the feeling matters because it guides the next question.

-Step 3: Define the fear (or the core concern) clearly
+Step 3: Define the negative emotion clearly (the core concern)

 Ask: "What am I afraid will happen?"